bufhdy/tot-problem/leetcode/1-100/5/README.md

 ## Solution

-It helps me review the LCS (Longest Common Substring) algorithm, though the algorithm may not help me to solve the problem.Let's talk a little bit about LCS.
+It helps me review the LCS (Longest Common Substring) algorithm, though the algorithm may not help me to solve the problem.
+Let's talk a little bit about LCS.
 To solve LCS, the first thing to acquire is Longest Common Suffix.

 `LCSf(i, j) = LCSf(i-1, j-1) + 1 if S[i] = T[j] else 0` is the rule of calculation.
 Now, if we try to solve LCS in the meantime, it goes similarly like `LCS(i, j) = LCS(i-1, j-1) + 1 if S[i] = T[j] else 0`.
 (We can say that LCSf is the special case of LCS, which means LCS(n, m) is the answer of LCSf.)
 Each time we've got LCS(i, j), it'll be compared with a maxinum, keeping up-to-dated, as well as its corresponding string.
 Code here: